mk965/asset-price-mcp/README.md

 ## Overview

 A Model Context Protocol server for retrieving and displaying current asset price information.
-This server provides tools to fetch real-time price information for various assets (including precious metals and cryptocurrencies), making it easy for large language models to access and display this data.
+This server provides tools to fetch real-time price information for various asset (including precious metals and cryptocurrencies), making it easy for large language models to access and display this data.

 Please note that asset-price-mcp is currently in early development.
 The functionality and available tools may change and expand as we continue to develop and improve the server.